Gal-Kinberg/DeepDinoRun/README.md

 # DeepDinoRun
 No internet?
 No Problem!
-Making a deep neural network learn how to play Chrome's Dino Game!
+We will teach a deep neural network to play Chrome's Dino Game!